naturalcandy/SchemaCraft/README.md

 }
 ```

 Schema-Craft supports all conditional keyword properties inherent to JSON Schema.
 This additional capability just ensures that developers can articulate intricate logic to write generic Schemas without succumbing to excessive verbosity.
+Additionally developers will no longer have to keep and manage multiple versions of related schemas.

+## Docs
+Coming soon.